HarryWard-15/Citizen-Cypher/README.md

 (link here)

 ## Installation

+Whilst we recommend using the application on the deployed site, if you wish to run it on your local machine, you will need to setup your .env variables for the MySQL database

 Download and navigate to the root folder, run the following commands in GitBash or VSCode Terminal: